Gegham mountains: Geological history

 The highest point is the volcano Azhdahak, elevation - 3597.3m above sea level, in the western part of the range.
 There is a lake in the crater of the volcano Azhdahak that is formed from melting snow.

 The volcanoes Spitaksar (3560 m) and Geghasar (3446 m), the former erupted 120ka ago and the latter 80-40ka, are sources of obsidian in Armenia.

-Biome
+Ecology

-Bird fauna of Gegham Mountain Range includes about 250 species, what makes 70% of all Armenia's avifauna.
+Bird fauna of Gegham mountains includes about 250 species, 70% of all Armenia's avifauna.

-The South-Eastern slopes of Gegham mountains contain the Khosrov forest, planted in the 4th century by Khosrov I and converted into a state park in 1958.
+The southeastern slopes of Gegham mountains contain the Khosrov Forest, planted in the 4th century by Khosrov I and converted into a state park in 1958.

-The Gegham mountains are one of the primary presences of the vavilovia Vavilovia formosa around Mount Sevsar.
+The Gegham mountains are one of the primary presences of the vavilovia (Lathyrus formosus) around Mount Sevsar.
 Another species Poa greuteri is endemic in the area.